 Chalmers University Jubilee Professor 2013-14

-I am a professor in the Department of Statistics at Colorado State University.
-I joined CSU in 2000 as a professor in Mathematics.
-I moved to Statistics bit by bit over the years, finally joining the department full time 2014.
-Before coming to CSU, I was a professor in the School of Mathematics at Georgia Tech for 13 years.
+I am the Director of CANSSI and a professor in the Department of Statistics and Actuarial Science at Simon Fraser University.
+Previously, I was a University Distinguished Professor, University Interdisciplinary Research Scholar, and Chair of the Department of Statistics at Colorado State University.
+Before that, I was a professor in the School of Mathematics at Georgia Tech for 13 years.
 I have also spent significant amounts of time at Chalmers University of Technology in Göteborg, Sweden and Caltech.

-I have taught many kinds of mathematics courses at many levels over the years.
-Most recently, I have enjoyed teaching in Statistics very much.
+I have extensive experience teaching mathematics and statistics courses, especially for engineering and science students.
 I have written several textbooks that reflect my ideas about learning.
 I am generally interested in learning and teaching, and have devised training and review programs for teaching for both graduate students and faculty.

 In these pages, you will find information about my research and educational activities.

 Far better an approximate answer to the right question, which is often vague, than the exact answer to the wrong question, which can always be made precise. - John Tukey